Includes Cicadomorpha spp.

 Pest monitoring Yellow sticky cards or double-sided tape wrapped around small branches or twigs can be used to monitor for leafhoppers.

-Row cover fabric in early summer can be used to exclude leafhoppers from small shrubs.
+Use of row cover fabric in early summer can exclude leafhoppers from small shrubs.
 Yellow sticky traps are attractive to, and entangle, leafhoppers and other insect pests.

 Leafhoppers have many natural enemies, including lady beetles, lacewings, damsel bugs, and spiders.
 They are also subject to diseases and parasites that keep their numbers low under most circumstances.